DanielaTomas/FEUP-LDTS/docs/README.md

 We used the **_Command Pattern_** that encapsulate a request as an object thereby letting you parameterize clients with different requests.

 #### Implementation:
-Regarding the implementation at the moment we have:

 [![Structure field](https://user-images.githubusercontent.com/93272180/149991373-a73731e2-4687-4187-bbfd-2011c7ed1f6c.png)](./docs/Images/UML)